-Sandoval Lake Lodge is constructed almost entirely of ecologically-harvested “driftwood” mahogany trees collected from the floods that naturally carry logs downriver.
-The Lodge is one extended structure consisting of a large screened main dining room/lounge with chairs, tables and hammocks, and 25 fully-screened double- occupancy rooms with private bathrooms, hot shower and flush toilets, arranged in two wings.
-The rooms are all under one communal high roof and the space above the room walls is open to this communal roof.
+Sandoval Lake Lodge is constructed almost entirely of ecologically-harvested 'driftwood' mahogany trees collected from the floods that naturally carry logs downriver.
+The Lodge is one extended structure consisting of a large screened main dining room/lounge with chairs, tables and hammocks.
+The bedrooms are arranged in two wings, all under one communal high roof and the space above the room walls is open to this communal roof.
 The walls are not soundproof.
 This simple construction is very much in keeping with the location but you need to be comfortable with this lack of privacy if you are going to enjoy your stay here.

 The food here is Peruvian cuisine with an occasional international twist.
 The experienced kitchen personnel can also cater for special dietary requirements on request.

 This area within the Tambopata National Reserve is home to over 20,000 plant species, over 900 species of birds (more than all the species in the continental USA), 91 mammals, 1230 butterflies, 127 amphibians and reptiles, and much more!
 Of course you are not going to see them all and some of the rarer species recorded here like jaguar and harpy eagle are only very very occassionally seem.
 On a 3-night stay it is often possible to see 6 species of monkeys - red howler, saddleback tamarin, dusky titi, squirrel, brown capuchin and night monkeys.
 The lake's resident family of giant otters, and hundreds of red-bellied macaws inhabit a large flooded palm grove.
 There is a tremendous variety of bird life here and even osprey come to fish in these waters.
 There are also agouti, sloths and at nightfall black caimans, the rarest of the crocodilians, head out into the lake to fish.